awsdocs/amazon-vpc-peering-guide/doc_source/vpc-peering-basics.md

 To establish a VPC peering connection, you do the following:

 1. The owner of the *requester VPC* sends a request to the owner of the *accepter VPC* to create the VPC peering connection\.
-The accepter VPC can be owned by you, or another AWS account, and cannot have a CIDR block that overlaps with the requester VPC's CIDR block\.
+The accepter VPC can be owned by you, or another AWS account, and cannot have a CIDR block that overlaps with the CIDR block of the requester VPC\.

 1. The owner of the accepter VPC accepts the VPC peering connection request to activate the VPC peering connection\.